-Round Lake Elementary School, Inc. (the "School") is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act and Section 1002.33, Florida Statutes.
-The governing body of the School is the not-for-profit corporation Board of Directors, which is composed of no less than three and no more than five members.
-Effective July 1, 2003, the School converted from a traditional public school to a public charter school.
+Spring Creek Charter School, Inc., (the "School") is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act and Section 1002.33, Florida Statutes.
+The governing body of the School is the not-for-profit corporation Board of Directors, which is composed of no less than three and no more than fifteen members.
+Effective July 1, 1998, the School converted from a traditional public school to a public charter school.

 The general operating authority of the School is contained in Section 1002.33, Florida Statutes.
 The School operates under a charter of the sponsoring school district, the District School Board of Lake County, Florida (the "School Board").
-The current charter is effective until June 30, 2023 and may be renewed by mutual written agreement between the School and the School Board.
+The current charter is effective until June 30, 2022 and may be renewed by mutual written agreement between the School and the School Board.
 At the end of the term of the charter, the School Board may choose not to renew the charter under grounds specified in the charter.
-In this case, the School Board is required to notify the School in writing at least 90 days prior to the charter's expiration.
-During the term of the charter, the School Board may also terminate the charter if good cause is shown.
+In this case, the School Board is required to notify the School in writing at least 90 days prior to the charter if good cause is shown.
 In the event of termination of the charter, any property purchased by the School with public funds and any unencumbered public funds revert back to the School Board.
-The School is considered a component unit of the School Board and meets the definition of a governmental entity under the Governmental Accounting Standards Board's ("GASB") accounting guidance; therefore, for financial reporting purposes, the School is required to follow generally accepted accounting principles applicable to state and local governmental units.
+The School is considered a component unit of the School Board and meets the definition of a governmental entity under the Governmental Accounting Standards Board ("GASB") accounting guidance; therefore, for financial reporting purposes, the School is required to follow generally accepted accounting principles applicable to state and local governmental units.